 Laryngeal and hypopharyngeal cancers are 2 of the main types of cancer in the head and neck region, a grouping called head and neck cancer.
 This section covers both laryngeal cancer and hypopharyngeal cancer because their treatments are often similar.
 However, these are 2 separate types of cancer.

 Looking for More of an Introduction?

 If you would like more of an introduction, explore these related items.
 Please note that these links will take you to other sections on Cancer.Net:

 The next section in this guide is Statistics.
-It helps explain the number of people who are diagnosed with these types of cancer and general survival rates.
-You may use the menu to choose a different section to read in this guide.
+It helps explain the number of people who are diagnosed with laryngeal and hypopharyngeal cancer and general survival rates.
+Use the menu to choose a different section to read in this guide.